 Systematic Investment Plan (SIP) Disadvantages

-SIP returns are lower in consistently rising markets:
+SIP returns are lower in consistently rising markets

 Imagine this situation – Its New Year eve of 2009 and your rich uncle impressed by you & your cousin gifts both of you Rs 1 Lac.
 You both being financially prudent want to grow this windfall.
 You approach a financial planner and as every good planner would, he recommend you to invest in NIFTY BeeS using SIP.
-So you follow him and plan investment in 12 monthly SIP installments while your cousin puts his entire money as lump sum investment in the same NIFTY BeeS.
+So you follow him and plan investment in 12 monthly SIP instalments while your cousin puts his entire money as lump sum investment in the same NIFTY BeeS.
 Who do you think made more money by 2010 New Year eve?
 Your cousin would have around Rs 1.72 Lac while you would have Rs.
 1.37 Lac.
 So your cousin gained 25% more just by doing lump sum.

 Lesson Learned: SIP is a good way to invest but occasional lump sum investment when the markets are highly undervalued adds to your gains.

-Limited options of dates:
+Limited options of SIP dates

-Stopping intermediate payment:
+Stopping intermediate payment in SIP

-I feel this is very irritating and you may miss one monthly installment; MF houses need at least a month to start a SIP and around two weeks to stop your SIP.
+I feel this is very irritating and you may miss one monthly instalment; MF houses need at least a month to start a SIP and around two weeks to stop your SIP.
 I think it’s the time they should try to come up with quicker processing of SIPs.

 Think of someone who doesn’t have a predictable cash flow like a self-employed professional.
 He won’t be able to do SIP as he would be unable to commit a fixed sum every month.

-Even though SIP suffers from these disadvantages but it still seems to be one of the Best investment option available to a long term investor.
+Even though SIP has disadvantages but it still seems to be one of the Best investment option available to a long term investor.
 It particularly suits First-time investors in equity and those who do not have a lump sum or the time to track their investments.
 The salaried class should also opt for SIPs since it becomes a good savings habit.
 Investors who do not wish to be stressed by market volatility should adopt the rupee-cost averaging method for secured long-term investment planning.